 There is no charge to obtain your first Rutgers student ID card, also known as the RU Connection card.
 However, you are required to be registered for at least one course in the fall in order to receive your RU Connection card.
 Aside from serving as your student ID, the RU Connection card is used to take out books from the library, doubles as your meal card at the dining halls, serves as your access key card to get into the Bloustein School, computer labs and Civic Square building parking deck after hours and on weekends.
 You may wait until your arrival here in the fall to obtain your ID card, or you can also stop by any of the RU Connection offices on campus during the summer to take care of this.
 A listing of all RU Connection offices, their locations and hours of operation can be found on their website.
 You will receive your RU Connection card on the spot, after your photo is taken.
 The whole process takes mere minutes to complete.

-The Bloustein School has arranged to have University Librarian, Dr. Karen Hartman, come to the Bloustein School on Friday, September 14th at 1:30 pm to conduct an info session for our new Planning Masters and Ph.D. students.
+The Bloustein School has arranged to have University Librarian, Dr. Karen Hartman, come to the Bloustein School on Friday, September 13th at 10:30 am to conduct an info session for our new Planning Masters and Ph.D. students.
 This session is designed to help introduce you to the resources of the Rutgers Library System.
-RSVP is required for this event which will be held in room 113.
-If you are interested in attending, please send notification to Lynn Astorga, Ed.M., Coordinator for Graduate Student Services.
+RSVP is required for this event which will be held in room 369.
+If you are interested in attending, please send notification to Lynn Astorga, Coordinator for Graduate Student Services (email@example.com).
 A separate session has been arranged for new MPP and MPAP students as part of their Public Policy Formation course.
 Please contact your Dr. Jocelyn Crowley (firstname.lastname@example.org) for more information.

 Lockers are available on a first-come, first-serve basis in the student lounge on the second floor of the Bloustein School.
-The new lockers we are installing will have a key assigned to each one.
-A locker assignment form will need to be filled out and submitted to Marie O'Brien (room 175).
-Marie has office hours on Tuesday, Wednesday and Thursday from 9am to 2pm.
-If keys are not returned at the end of your academic year, a charge of $65 will be assessed to your student account.
+The lockers have a key assigned to each one.
+A locker assignment form will need to be filled out and submitted to Marie O’Brien (room 175).
+Marie has office hours on Monday through Friday from 9am to 2pm.
+If keys are not returned at the end of your academic year, a charge of $95 will be assessed to your student account.
 Each end of June, the lockers are cleared out so you will need to remove your materials by then.

 Student mailboxes are located on the second floor in the student lounge and are used only for school-related correspondence.
 You are encouraged to check your mailbox regularly for incoming mail, announcements about graduation, your program requirements, etc. All personal mail must be sent to your home address.
 In addition, the email address you provide to the school will be used to circulate important announcements in a timely fashion through the school's listserv.